wangwen-whu/WTW-Dataset/README.md

 # WTW-Dataset
+This is an official implementation for the WTW Dataset in "Parsing Table Structures in the Wild " ICCV 2021.
 WTW-Dataset is the first wild table dataset for table detection and table structure recongnition tasks, which is constructed from photoing, scanning and web pages, covers 7 challenging cases like: (1)Inclined tables, (2) Curved tables, (3) Occluded tables or blurredtables (4) Extreme aspect ratio tables
 (5) Overlaid tables, (6) Multi-color tables and (7) Irregular tables in table structure recognition.